 Wherever we rely on your consent to send you marketing communications (for instance, where you have signed up to our newsletter, or have provided us with your consent to receive marketing communications at the point of checkout or when setting up an account), you will always be able to withdraw that consent, although we may have other legal grounds for processing your data for other purposes, such as those set out above.
 In some cases, we are able to send you direct marketing without your consent, where we rely on our legitimate interests (for instance, where you are already a customer).

 In any case, you can unsubscribe from receiving our marketing emails by clicking on the unsubscribe link at the bottom of our emails, or by contacting us using the details set out below.
 You can also update your marketing preferences in your customer account on www.Monicavinader.com at any time.
+Please note that you may continue to receive communications for a short period after changing your preferences while our systems are fully updated.

 You also have an absolute right to opt-out of all data processing that we carry out for marketing purposes (this includes receiving marketing emails, and profiling whereby we tailor the content, adverts and marketing communications that you receive about our products and services), at any time, by contacting email@example.com or by writing to Customer Care, Holkham Studios, Longlands, Holkham Park, Wells-Next-The-Sea, Norfolk, NR23 1SH.